GemsGame/polybot/README.md

 npm install
-rename .env.file to .env and add PRIVATE_KEY npx hardhat run --network polygon scripts/deploy.ts add contract address to .env npm run trade
+rename .env.file to .env and add PRIVATE_KEY npx hardhat run --network polygon scripts/deploy.ts add CONTRACT_ADDRESS to .env add crypto to the smart contract npm run trade
 ```

 ### Disclaimer
 Note the code is provided for educational purposes, is unaudited and not fit for financial transactions.
-Use it to experiment with and build your own strategies.

 ### Inspired with:
 https://github.com/jamesbachini/DEX-Arbitrage/

 ### Research & Results